fleetdm/fleet/handbook/security-awareness/2022-05-security-awareness-slides.md

 * MDM will [configure your Mac securely](https://fleetdm.com/handbook/security#how-we-protect-end-user-devices).
 * It will push osquery and enroll you to our [dogfood instance of Fleet](https://dogfood.fleetdm.com/dashboard).
-* Provides a catalog of apps you can install easily
+* This provides a catalog of apps you can install easily.

 [Enrollment
 instructions](https://docs.google.com/document/d/1vRrI9x5ch_Yuw2ihq3JDkNcxP32KhDt5RXasQ9A5Bmk/edit) (Private)